vincent-peugnet/wcms/MANUAL.md

 </form>
 ```

-This also work great with templates.

-#### Comment modes
+__Min and max length__ can be specified on the element with the name set to `message` using the official HTML attributes `minlength` and `maxlength`.

+> ⚠️ Using multiple form input that share the same value for `name` attribute will mess up the form and problems may orccur.

+__Comment modes:__

-Comments form have two different modes: `user` and `visitor`.
-It specify who can post new comment.
+Comments form have two different modes: [user](#user-mode) and [visitor](#visitor-mode) that specify who can post new comment.

+#### User mode

+    %COMMENT?mode=user%

-The default mode is `user` mode which restrict posting to logged in users.
+The default mode which __restrict posting to logged in users__.

-To allow any visitor that browse the page to add a comment on it, add the `mode` parameter.

-    %COMMENT?mode=<mode>%
+In `user` mode, the username and if set, the display name of the user is used and displayed in comment list.
+And if a link is defined in user's profile, it will be used.
+the username or display name of the logged in user who posted will be used instead.

+#### Visitor mode

+    %COMMENT?mode=visitor%

+This mode __restrict posting to visitors__.
+Comment made by connected users will ignore their username and will be treated as visitor comments.

-##### Visitor
+##### Pseudonym

 When using the visitor mode, a new form input can be added that use the name `pseudonym`.
-This will store a pseudonym associated to the comment that will be displayed in `%COMMENTS%` inlcusion.
+This will store a pseudonym associated to the comment that will be displayed in [comment list inlcusion](#comment-list).

 __Example:__